aclaf/flagrant/docs/explanation/architecture.md

 - Dictionaries for options and positionals (sized to actual results, not input)
 - Tuples for multi-valued options (sized exactly to arity)

-No speculative allocations, candidate parse trees, or temporary data structures exist that get discarded.
+There are no speculative allocations, candidate parse trees, or temporary data structures that are discarded.
 Memory usage is proportional to the result size, not the input size.

 **Predictable performance**: Because complexity is O(n) with no backtracking and minimal allocations, performance is highly predictable.
-No pathological inputs exist that cause performance degradation.
+There are no pathological inputs that cause performance degradation.
 An argument vector of 1000 arguments takes proportionally longer than 100 arguments, with no super-linear growth.

 Typical performance on modern hardware:

-- Small commands (10-50 arguments): <1 ms
+- Small commands (10-50 arguments): <1ms
-- Medium commands (100-500 arguments): <10 ms
+- Medium commands (100-500 arguments): <10ms
-- Large commands (1000+ arguments): <100 ms
+- Large commands (1000+ arguments): <100ms

 For extremely large argument vectors, preprocessing (argument file expansion) may dominate parsing time, but this is typically not a concern for interactive CLI usage.